Leica M10 vs Canon M10

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the Canon M10 emerges as the winner of the match-up (13 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Canon M10 comes out slightly ahead of the Leica M10 (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the Leica M10 or the Canon M10 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.